 - Manslaughter – This involves the unintentional killing of another person.

-Here are some other key legal terms used in the definition of murder:
+Here are some other key legal terms used in murder cases:

 The key distinction between murder and manslaughter lies in the mental element.
 If the prosecution cannot prove one of the aforementioned mental states beyond any reasonable doubt, the crime may be classified as manslaughter instead.